Impact of Road Experience on Motorcycle Crashes

 One of the most critical factors for safe driving on the road has to do with experience.
-Experienced motorcycle riders are able to handle unanticipated circumstances, such as poor weather conditions or sharp turns, in a much better fashion than inexperienced motorcycle riders.
+Experienced motorcycle riders can handle unanticipated circumstances, such as inclement weather conditions or sharp turns, in a much better fashion than inexperienced motorcycle riders.

 Inexperienced motorcycle rider accidents occur when a rider is unable to assess risks that road conditions pose, unable to respond to sudden events or does not have the skills and techniques necessary for safe operation of a motorcycle.
 An inexperienced rider may not be able to handle rough road conditions, and he or she may end up in an accident as a result.

-A recent research study published in the U.S. National Library of Medicine revealed that driving experience has a strong correlation to the number of accidents that a driver may be involved in during his or her life.
-The case-control study found that the odds of one being involved in an accident decreased as one gained additional years of driving experience.
+A recent research study published in the U.S. National Library of Medicine revealed that driving experience has a high correlation to the number of accidents that a driver may be involved in during his or her life.
+The case-control study found that the odds of one being involved in a crash decreased as one gained additional years of driving experience.

 Drivers with one to four years had an odds ratio of 0.60 for being involved in an accident.
-Drivers with five to nine years of experience had an odds ratio of 0.50 for being involved in an accident.
-Drivers with 10 years of experience or more had an odds ratio of 0.36 for being involved in an accident.
+Drivers with five to nine years of experience had an odds ratio of 0.50 for being involved in a crash.
+Drivers with ten years of experience or more had an odds ratio of 0.36 for being involved in an accident.

 One of the easiest ways for new drivers to avoid involvement in motorcycle accidents is to pay attention to road conditions.
-If young riders are able to stay conscious of the conditions of public roads while riding, they will be able to suddenly react to obstructions on a road.
-Obstructions like fallen tree limbs, litter, animals or even crashed vehicles can pose a sudden danger to inexperienced riders on the road.
-It is important for inexperienced riders to be ready to react and avoid these sudden dangers.
+If young riders can remain alert to the hazardous conditions of public roads while riding, they might be able to react to obstructions on the road suddenly.
+Obstacles like fallen tree limbs, litter, animals or even crash vehicles can pose an immediate danger to inexperienced riders on the road.
+It is essential for inexperienced riders to be ready to react and avoid these unexpected dangers.

-In addition to obstructions that may be in one’s path on a road, motorcycle drivers should also be ready to deal with roads that have a poor construction or design.
-Roads that are poorly designed can make it difficult for a cyclist to maneuver his or her motorcycle.
-Inexperienced riders should handle this type of danger by driving with caution and driving slowly through roads with a poor design.
+In addition to obstructions that may be in one’s path on the road, motorcycle drivers should also be ready to deal with roads that defectively designed or the result of shoddy construction.
+Poorly designed roads can present hazards for a biker when maneuvering the motorcycle.
+Inexperienced bikers can avoid this danger by riding with caution and moving slowly over roads with inferior designs.

 Contact our Illinois motorcycle accident attorneys today to learn more about your legal case.
 You may have various claims to file against municipalities or other drivers on the road.
 It is in your best interest to fully understand your legal rights and find a lawyer who will advocate for you.